 Elizabeth Robinson, Vice President

-Elizabeth Robinson holds the Diana Osterhout piccolo chair of the Topeka Symphony.
-In August 2017, she joined the faulty of Missouri Southern State University as instructor of flute and music appreciation.
+In Fall 2018, Elizabeth Robinson joined the faculty of Missouri Southern State University.
+She holds the Diana Osterhout piccolo chair of the Topeka Symphony, and performs regularly as a soloist and chamber musician throughout the country.
 She holds a Doctor of Arts degree from Ball State University, as well as a Master of Music from San Francisco State University, and a Bachelor of Music degree from Drake University.
 Her major instructors have included Dr. Mihoko Watanabe and Linda Lukas (San Francisco Symphony).
 At Drake University, Dr. Robinson was awarded the Presidential Scholarship and the Marie Mountain Clarke Flute Scholarship.
 Her dissertation, Voice, Itinerant, and Air: The Solo Flute Works of Toru Takemitsu, won the 2012 NFA Graduate Research Competition and was presented at the 2012 NFA Convention. www.robinsonflute.com

 Nicole Riner, Membership & Communication